cpp-stdio/vbs_plugins/README.md

 Add a this submodule with git.

 ## Usage
-To get started, take a look at the test code.
+To get started, take a look at the "test_code.vbs".
 The first two lines you might wonder about are.
 ```vbscript
 ' get own path